Party14534/ZTRIS/README.md

 7. Have fun!

 ## Controls
-- Move the tetronimo left and right using the arrow keys [<-, ->]
+- Move the tetronimo left and right using the arrow keys
 - Drop tetronimo using the Spacebar
+- Make the tetronimo fall faster with the down arrow key
 - Rotate the tetronimo left using the z key
+- Rotate the tetronimo right using the x key

 ## TODO
-- Add a player score to track progress
+- --Add a player score to track progress--
-- Add a level system to make the blocks fall faster every level
+- --Add a level system to make the blocks fall faster every level--
-- Add a fastfall system to allow blocks to fall if the user hold the down arrow
+- --Add a fastfall system to allow blocks to fall if the user holds the down arrow--